isabelsw/isabelsw/README.md

 </picture>
 <p>&nbsp;</p>

 <p>Reach new heights with my stellar design and web solutions.
-I create stunning branding, graphics, data visualisation and websites with successful strategy at their core.</p>
+I create stunning graphics and websites with successful strategy at their core.</p>
 <p>&nbsp;</p>

 > [!IMPORTANT]